 The method you are going to learn today is the ranger roll.
 This fold is fantastic both for travel and for your underwear drawer.

 Practice a few times so you get the hang of it.
-I have added an infographic below in case you are unsure at any point what to do next.
+I have added an infographic above in case you are unsure at any point what to do next.

-I also have a guide on how to fold the rest of your clothes in ranger rolls that you can check out next.
+I also have a guide on how to fold the rest of your clothes in ranger rolls that you can check out if you like this style of folding your clothes.

 How to Fold Thongs and G-Strings